dolittle/Home/Documentation/core_values.md

 mindset and something we strongly believe in, and is also something we stribe towards in our codebase; making it possible to adapt and change to new requirements without having to recreate everything.

+## Being pragmatic

+Pragmatism is important, keeping things real, relevant and practical is at the core of this.
+However, it should be treated as a trumph card for taking shortcuts and not adhering to our principles - "as that would be the pragmatic way".
+It is related to the approach, which tool and in general the how.
+We also keep our focus on the outcome and never deviate from what outcome we are trying to achieve.